Proper Time, Coordinate Systems, and

 - Figure 3 (B) shows an object transformation.
 The original trajectory (A) is moved in space to the right, by 4 units.
 The new coordinates are related to the original coordinates by: xnew particle ® xoriginal particle + 4.

-- Figure 3 (C) shows a coordinate transformation: the coordinate system is moved to the right by 4 units.
+- Figure 3 (C) shows a coordinate transformation: the coordinate system is moved to the left by 4 units.
 The new coordinate system, x’, is related to the original system, x, by: x’original particle = xoriginal particle + 4.
 The result ‘looks’ the same as (B).

 - Figure 3 (D) shows a combination of the object transformation (B) and a coordinate transformation, which is the inverse of that in (C), defined by: x’’original particle = xoriginal particle – 4.
 The result of this looks the same as the original trajectory in (A), because the coordinate transformation appears to ‘undo’ the effect of the object transformation.